Phil MeekinView Profile

-After the initial revelation and shock of learning of the failure of the second largest construction contractor in the country, many sub-contractors and their advisers will be asking what could they have done to avoid being a casualty of Carillion.
+After the initial revelation and shock at the failure of the second-largest construction contractor in the country, many sub-contractors and their advisors will be asking what could they have done to avoid being a casualty of Carillion.
 Some suggest that up to 30,000 firms may be affected.

 How can I protect my business?

 It is very easy to be clever in hindsight, after all, most people would have interpreted the fact that the Government continued to place more contracts with Carillion, even after profit warnings, as an endorsement and indicative of continued support.
 That said, there are some basic precautions which apply to dealing with new contracts.

 Sub-contractors come in all shapes and sizes, one-man businesses to large SMEs.

 If you are operating your business as a sole trader or a traditional partnership, you need advice from an accountant or solicitor as to whether this is the best way forward.
 If you suffer a sizeable bad debt which leaves you short of cash, you are personally liable for any debts you have accumulated.
 In a worst-case scenario, this means you could face personal bankruptcy.

 By contrast, if your business operates through a limited company or a limited liability partnership (LLP), in most circumstances you are not personally liable for business debts; unless you have given a personal guarantee or indemnity, or have operated outside of the law.

 If you are entering a contract, it is always sensible to let a solicitor cast an eye over the terms.
 It is essential to know what the conditions and risks are before you commit yourself.